googleapis/google-cloud-dotnet/README.md

 represents the version of the underlying API; the version number for the package itself indicates the status of the client library, according to the following quality levels:

+**GA**: Libraries defined at a GA (General Availability) quality level are expected to be stable: breaking API changes will not be made without a new major release.

 **Late Beta**: Libraries defined at a Late Beta quality level are expected to be mostly stable and we're working towards their release